Linho1219/LinhoNotes/高级英语(文化)/1 Culture, Communication, Intercultural Communication.md

 In reality, the term “intercultural communication” was first used by Edward T. Hall in 1959.
 One of the first researchers to differentiate cultures based on how information is sent and received, Hall simply defines intercultural communication as communication between persons of different cultures.
 And Hu Wenzhong, a well-known professor of intercultural communication in China, defines intercultural communication as communication between people of different cultural backgrounds.
 To be specific, the study of intercultural communication is a comprehensive attempt to understand all aspects of human cultures and how they interact with each other.

 > A group of American business people arrived in Beijing for business.
 They started to work the next day; they held negotiations with the Chinese businesspeople and signed contracts frnaliy.
-After they frnished their business,, they went to the Great Wall, the Summer Palace and the Tian’anmen Square, where they met the local people and chatted with them about what they were interested in.
+After they finished their business,, they went to the Great Wall, the Summer Palace and the Tian’anmen Square, where they met the local people and chatted with them about what they were interested in.
 They had intercultural communication with the local people all the J. way through their stay in China.

 In order to better understand the relationship between culture and communication, we’d better study both of them together.
 Culture cannot be known without a study of communication, and communication can only be understood with an understanding of the culture it supports.